pineland-radio/mm-github-pages-starter/_posts/2020-02-15-WSPR-receptions.md

 Even with the failure of the WSPR QRPGuys kit build (see previous post) the PRC moves forward with configuring the receiving end of WSPR signals.
 SDRUno and WSJT-X software were configured such that over a 24 hour test period, weak digital signals were decoded from all over the world as shown on the gallery maps.

-Reception reports were uploaded to WSPRnet.
+Reception reports were uploaded to [WSPRnet][7].
 This website recieves the output from WSJT-X and plots it on a world map.
 The 20 meter and 40 meter bands were the focus of the listening period although a brief listen on the 80 meter band yielding a couple successful reports.

 <figure>
 {% include gallery id="gallery" caption="WSPR Project 24 Hour Reception Test" %}